 Sandalwood is the quintessential oil of yoga and of India.
 And it’s one of our favourites to pacify the nervous system.

 An interesting fact is that the Sanskrit word for fragrance is Gandha and this is also the word for Sandalwood!
-Of course, our name Yogandha is inspired from the reference to scent and yoga.
+Our name yogandha is inspired from the combination of scent and yoga.

 Sandalwood is strongly connected with India and the use of it can be traced back at least 2500 years.
 Here sandalwood has been used for ritual and ceremonies.
 For furniture, incense and perfume.
 The paste also has great spiritual association.
 Sandalwood paste is used in some spiritual practices applied to the forehead and also applied to the chest and neck of devotees.
 The paste is used in Ayurvedic medicine to cool and calm down the mind - and the skin.